monu301981/k6-restapi-test-suite/README.md

 This suit is used to test the REST API services using K6.

 ## Prerequisites:
-- Install K6 on the system used for testing
+- Install K6 on the system used for testing.
+- Install Git.

+## Installation:
+- Create an empty folder.
+- Open CMD/Terminal and navigate to this folder.
+- Execute command "git clone https://github.com/monu301981/k6-restapi-test-suite".
+- Get into this folder in CMD/terminal to execute further commands.

 ## Running tests